-3.10 Booklists/Stationery
+3.11 Booklists/Stationery

 Booklists are given to families at the end of the year and are available on our website.
 These items must be made available at the start of each year and replaced as the need arises.
 Parents/Guardians must ensure the student has a College bag.
-A tote bag is provided to the student from the College.

-3.11 Bus Behaviour
+3.12 Bus Behaviour